jtompuri/weighted-voronoi-stippling/README.md

 ## TSP (Traveling Salesman Problem) Integration

-All stippling implementations now generate TSP files containing the stipple coordinates.
+The stippling algorithm automatically generates TSP files containing the stipple coordinates.
 This enables you to:

 1. **Optimize stipple drawing order** using TSP solvers
 2. **Minimize pen travel distance** for physical plotting